It is

 and currents on a grid of points representing the basin;

-associated properties, and currents for each storm at each
+associated properties, for each storm at each

-point; (4) extrapolation of the hindcast and calculated
+of the hindcast and calculated

 extremes through the process of extremal analysis, which